 Once you have a structure for going 1:1 with VEX GO in place, you can now focus on implementation details.

 - Customize activities to support the focus of your lesson.
 VEX GO and VEXcode 123 Activities are editable Google Docs that you can easily modify to align with the focus of your lesson or to support the needs of your students.
-See the following Knowledge Base articles for details on customizing these resources:
+See the following VEX Library articles for details on customizing these resources:

 - Encourage student interactions: Regardless of the technology or digital learning platform you are using, engaging students in discussions about their learning and projects encourages them to articulate their thinking, and prompts students to continue to learn from and with one another.
 Plan ways for students to interact in socially distant scenarios for in-person lessons, and provide ways for students to interact virtually with your Learning Management system or through forums.
 See the Encouraging Student Interactions VEX Library article for ideas for implementing discussion and interaction in your classroom.